informjennifer/WashU-datarescue/how-to-start/track-2-web-archiving.md

 &nbsp;&nbsp;&nbsp;&nbsp;5.
 ArchiveWeb.page and Conifer: Two great and easy-to-implement web archiving tools<p>
 &nbsp;&nbsp;&nbsp;&nbsp;6.
 Further reading and resources</b>

-### 1. Followup from initial Data Rescue web archiving
+### 1. Follow-up from initial Data Rescue web archiving
 At spring Data Rescue events at WashU, participants nominated URLs from a list of government websites at https://www.usa.gov/agency-index to the End of Term web archive at https://eotarchive.org/.
 Following that initiative, web archivists at Webrecorder created an additional, similar resource.
 Learn about that here:
 Introducing GovArchive.us & Mirroring Entire Sites with Web Archives https://webrecorder.net/blog/2025-03-25-govarchive-us-and-mirroring-sites-with-web-archives/